Logo Voyage

 Eat

-- Breakfast – Oatmeal is a good option: inexpensive, lightweight to carry, and easy to prepare.
+• Breakfast – Oatmeal is inexpensive, lightweight to carry, and easy to prepare.
 Measure portions ahead of time into zip-lock bags for convenience.
 Add a spoonful or two of brown sugar to make it more tasty.
 Berries found on the trail or brought as dried (possibly as a commercial powder) add even more taste.
 Peanut butter can likewise be bought as a lightweight powder.

-Consider bringing a camping stove.
+The easiest way to cook is with a camping stove and a pot for boiling water.
 It's not as folksy as preparing food on a campfire, but it's more considerate of the environment, safer and more efficient.
 For most hikes a gas-powered camp stove is a good choice, but on long hikes, where one gas canister would not suffice, "multifuel" stoves may be more weight efficient, and finding fuel near your destination may be easier.
 There are also stoves using e.g. ethanol.
 See outdoor cooking for some more things to take into account.

-A lot of food can be eaten without cooking also (like oatmeal and freezedrieds), if need be, or to minimise the need for firewood and carried fuel.
+A lot of food can be eaten without cooking if need be (like oatmeal and freeze-dried meals), to minimise the need for firewood and carried fuel.

 Keep pots and pans to a minimum, both for weight and clean-up reasons.
 If camping with someone you're in the habit of kissing, sharing a pot of food instead of dishing it out onto plates isn't a hygiene issue (but may become a relationship issue if you don't share equitably).
 In fact, if you mix and eat your freeze-dried meals in the packages they came in, and your oatmeal in the baggies you packed it in, you can get away with just a single pan for heating water, which won't even have to be washed.
 Stick to stewy and spoon-able food, and you may not even need to bring a fork or dinner knife.